 We know disasters will strike.
 When they do, we will be shocked and disoriented.
 But preparing today can be the difference between helplessness and recovery.

-For questions, please contact Emergency Operations Coordinator Steve Rhyner at email@example.com or 714-647-5315.
+For questions, please email Emergency Operations Coordinator Steve Rhyner at firstname.lastname@example.org or call (714) 647-5315.